bluedrop-learning-networks/eslint-config-bluedrop/README.md

 ### `eslint-config-bluedrop/config/typescript`

-Adds support for `typescript-eslint-parser` and the [ESLint Typescript Plugin][eslint-plugin-typescript].
+Adds support for `typescript-eslint-parser` and the [ESLint Typescript Plugin][@typescript-eslint/eslint-plugin].

 1. Ensure you have installed the dependencies from General Setup
-1. `npm install --save-dev  babel-eslint eslint-plugin-typescript`
+1. `npm install --save-dev  babel-eslint @typescript-eslint/eslint-plugin`
 1. add `"extends": ["bluedrop", "bluedrop/config/typescript"]` to your ESLint config file

 ## Semantic Versioning Policy